 Share This: Dear readers, In the world, the IS is fading away and the new coalitions are looming, since the winners: Russia, Assad, the Kurds, Turkey, the USA, Israel, Iran, Hezbollah, Saudi Arabia… are prepared to fight for their pieces … Continue reading

 Share This: After riots in American South recently the hot debate was reinstated – de debate of Civil War, slavery, and the old flosculas have been revived: the Northwas either progressive or greedy, the South was either racist or noble, … Continue reading

 Share This: Dear readers, It is like this world never learns anything.
 New “kids” entered old palaces, like Emmanuel Macron and Donald Trump, albeit with varying degree of success.
 For most of the world, Macron is something between JFK, James … Continue reading

 Share This: Dear readers, During the era of Socialism I took a particular pleasure to confront with my brilliant Marxism teacher.
-He preached about dialectical materialism, and I promoted the thesis that mediaeval Christian philosophy based on metaphysical idealism is true.
-They … Continue reading
+He preached about dialectical materialism, and I promoted the thesis that mediaeval Christian philosophy based on metaphysical idealism is … Continue reading

 Share This: A year ago we started a new magazine, with a clear aim to be the most objective among the printed media in our country.
 We tried to cover both sides of the stories, because we clearly knew that … Continue reading

 Share This: Žikica Milošević, Editor-in-Chief Dear readers, Ewan McGregor, commenting on the second installment of the famous film Trainspotting (T2), said that the 90s had this tremendous feeling of optimism and euphoria and that Trainspotting, hand in hand with Oasis, … Continue reading